discoform/numberzs/_posts/2021-07-23-chris-marker-junkopia-criterion-collection.md

       Junkopia was filmed at the Emeryville Mudflats outside of San Francisco while Chris Marker was also shooting the Vertigo sections of Sans Soleil.
+# Optional recommended posts are determined by the post author and added here.
+This is good for SEO and internal linking.
+recommended_posts:
+  title:
+    - Chris Marker, An Owl is an Owl is an Owl
+    - Chris Marker, Chat écoutant la musique
+    - Chris Marker, Zoo Piece
 ---